Caroline Baston

 Caroline Jane Baston (born 17 October 1956) is a Church of England priest.
 From 2006 to 2011, she served as Archdeacon of the Isle of Wight.

 Early life and education

 Baston was born on 17 October 1956.
 She studied at the University of Birmingham, graduating with a Bachelor of Science (BSc) degree in 1978 and a Certificate of Education (CertEd) in 1979.
-She then began her first career as a teacher, working at a comprehensive school in inner-city Birmingham.
+She then began her first career as a mathematics teacher, working at a comprehensive school in inner-city Sandwell.

 In 1987, Baston entered Ripon College Cuddesdon, an Anglican theological college.
 There, she spent the next two years studying theology and training for ordination.